Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair

-Table \ref{tab:runtime-success-failure} summarizes the mean runtime of successful and failed repair attempts across coding agents.
-Overall, failed repairs consistently require substantially more time than successful ones, with an average runtime of 670 s compared to 287 s. \geminicli exhibits the shortest average runtime for successful repairs but the longest for failed repairs, while \qwencode demonstrates the smallest pass–fail gap, indicating more stable runtime behavior across outcomes.
+\begin{change} Table~\ref{tab:runtime-success-failure-combined} summarizes the mean runtime of successful and failed repair attempts across coding agents.
+Overall, failed repairs consistently require substantially more time than successful ones, with an average runtime of 723.91~s compared to 285.57~s. \geminicli exhibits the shortest runtime for successful repairs (151.89~s), while \codex exhibits the longest runtime for failed repairs (1331.69~s). \qwencode demonstrates the smallest pass--fail gap (116.00~s), indicating relatively stable runtime behavior across outcomes. \end{change}

-The consistent pattern across all agents that failed repairs require substantially longer runtimes than successful ones suggests that agents invest more time exploring alternative solutions when initial approaches fail, with different agents exhibiting varying degrees of persistence and exploration strategies.
+\begin{change} Failed repairs consistently require substantially longer runtimes than successful ones across all agents.
+This pattern suggests that agents continue working on failed attempts before terminating.
+Agents differ in their level of persistence. \codex continues for the longest, with an average of 1331.69~s before terminating a failed attempt. \qwencode terminates earliest, with an average of 450.79~s. \end{change}